|

 exist.”
 “Second, even when the

-forecasting error is available, and computerized algorithms are able to assess
+forecasting error is available, and computerized algorithms are able to

-dubious (2).”
-So it is not necessarily
+seems dubious (2).”
+So it is not

-the use of a forecast per se but
+necessarily the use of a forecast per se but

 rather the noise in the system that gives rise to most of the problem.
-Let’s use a generalized example to illustrate
+Let’s use a generalized example to

-this further.
-What is
+illustrate this further.
+What is the

-the accuracy with which you can estimate next months’ total sales?
+accuracy with which you can estimate next months’ total sales?
 Is it of the order of plus or minus

 5%.
 Sure it’s probably padded for